asharma-cadent/advent/README.md

 ## Install the following tools in your local environment.

-- Git client
+- Git client (On Centos: sudo yum install git)
-- Maven
+- Maven (On Centos: sudo yum install maven)
-- Java 8
+- Java 8 (On Centos: Gets installed with maven in the above command)

 ## Perform the following steps: